closup/process-xbrl/README.md

 ## Purpose

-An open-source tool to convert Excel into XBRL
+An open-source tool to convert ACFR components in Excel and Word into inline XBRL

 ## Demo